The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program

 Engagement:

-The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program will allow 12 service providers (who will then be able to go back and train their teams and farmers to expand the target reach of this program) to participate in six workshop intensives on Indigenous and Sustainable farming practices and develop their own demonstration projects specific to what they learn from the program and the ways they wish to adopt methodologies for their businesses/organizations.
+The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program will allow 12 service providers (who will then be able to go back and train their teams and farmers to expand the target reach of this program) to participate in six workshop intensives on Sustainable farming practices and develop their own demonstration projects specific to what they learn from the program and the ways they wish to adopt methodologies for their businesses/organizations.

 Learning: